saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-Networking.md

 6. Content delivery Network (CDN)

 ###### Application Gateway
+- web traffic load balancer
-It is like Loadbalancer, but more than that.
+- It is like Loadbalancer, but more than that.
+- high-level layer 7 in the OSI model
-In application gateway we can able to configure the routing based on multiple parameters .. ex Http headers, Url part, Data in the request etc., We can encrypt Appgateway -> VM or applicaiton up to 100 websites to the same instance of an Application Gateway
+- In application gateway we can able to configure the routing based on multiple parameters .. ex Http headers, Url part, Data in the request etc.,
+- We can encrypt Appgateway -> VM or applicaiton
+- up to 100 websites to the same instance of an Application Gateway.

+Trafic Manager - Provides Loadbalancing, Routing

 ##### Virtual Network (VNet)
 it uses CIDR notation to create a IP range